Angelman syndrome: Treatment

-There is currently no cure available.
+There is currently no approved cure available.
 The epilepsy can be controlled by the use of one or more types of anticonvulsant medications.
 However, there are difficulties in ascertaining the levels and types of anticonvulsant medications needed to establish control, because people with AS often have multiple types of seizures.
 Many families use melatonin to promote sleep in a condition which often affects sleep patterns.
-Many individuals with Angelman syndrome sleep for a maximum of five hours at any one time.
 Mild laxatives are also used frequently to encourage regular bowel movements.
+Additionally, among a cohort of 163 individuals with AS, ranitidine was shown to be the most frequently prescribed medication for treating gastroesophageal reflux disease (GERD).
 Early intervention with physiotherapy is sometimes used to encourage joint mobility and prevent stiffening of the joints.
-Speech and Language Therapy is commonly employed to assist individuals with Angelman syndrome and their communication issues.

-Occupational therapists can contribute to the development and augmentation of non-verbal communication skills by addressing the foundational skills such as finger isolation, motor planning, hand-eye coordination, spatial awareness, and refining gestures.
-This is important because individuals with Angelman Syndrome who already possess some form of non-verbal communication have a much harder time adapting to changes in a new or existing AAC device because they can communicate their needs much faster nonverbally.
+Occupational therapists can contribute to the development and enhancement of non-verbal communication skills by addressing foundational skills such as finger isolation, motor planning, hand-eye coordination, spatial awareness, and gesture refinement.
+This is important because individuals with Angelman syndrome who already possess some form of non-verbal communication have a much harder time adapting to changes in a new or existing AAC device because they can communicate their needs much faster nonverbally.

 Occupational therapists can assist individuals with Angelman syndrome with many other skills as well.
 Many individuals with Angelman syndrome also have difficulty processing sensory information and responding appropriately to sensory stimuli.
 Occupational therapists can work together with these individuals to improve their visual perceptual skills and increase their sensory awareness.